East Indies theatre of the French Revolutionary Wars: Sercey's squadron

 Sercey's voyage started badly, losing Cocarde to an accident on the French coast and Bonne Citoyenne and Mutine to British frigate patrols in the Bay of Biscay.
 Once out of European waters, however, his passage was unchallenged, watering at La Palma, where Vertu joined the squadron, and capturing the whaler Lord Hawkesbury in the South Atlantic.
 Baco and Burnel proved a bigger problem: at one stage the squabbling pair attempted to kill one another and had to be pulled apart by Sercey.
 The squadron took a Portuguese Indiaman off Cape Agulhas on 24 May and the following day encountered and unsuccessfully pursued HMS Sphynx.
-On 3 June Sercey seized a British Indiaman and his squadron arrived at Île de France unopposed on 18 June, the blockade squadron having departed the coast a few days earlier.
+On 3 June Sercey seized a British Indiaman and his squadron arrived at Isle de France unopposed on 18 June, the blockade squadron having departed the coast a few days earlier.
 The Colonial Assembly had been forewarned of the arrival of the government agents, possibly by Sercey, and they were met with armed troops.
 The agents demanded Magallon attack the colonial troops, but he refused to do so, and Baco and Burnel were forced onto the corvette Moineau.
 Moineau was instructed to take the agents to Manila, but once at sea they overruled the captain and ordered him to take them back to France.